sancarlim/stylegan2-ada-pytorch/README.md

 ![Training curves](./docs/stylegan2-ada-training-curves.png)

 Note: `--cfg=auto` serves as a reasonable first guess for the hyperparameters but it does not necessarily lead to optimal results for a given dataset.
-For example, `--cfg=stylegan2` yields considerably better FID  for FFHQ-140k at 1024x1024 than illustrated above.
 We recommend trying out at least a few different values of `--gamma` for each new dataset.

 ## Quality metrics